-With Professional Wildlife and Nature Photographer and Tutor Michael Snedic
+With Wildlife and Nature Photographer and Tutor Michael Snedic

-Michael Snedic, one of Australia’s most accomplished wildlife photographers and tutors, has again teamed up with Barry Davies, a highly respected and experienced Birding Guide, to present an 8 day birding and bird photography workshop, in Tropical North Queensland.
+Michael Snedic, one of Australia’s most accomplished wildlife photographers and tutors, has again teamed up with Barry Davies, a highly respected and experienced Birding Guide, to present an 8 day bird photography workshop and tour, in Tropical North Queensland.
 In this workshop, Barry’s immense birding experience will help participants find and identify numerous species of birds by studying their behavior, habits and habitat.
 Michael’s experience as a leading bird/wildlife photographer and tutor will also be utilised to help you improve your bird photography, including tuition on birds in flight, composition, lighting and correct exposure, focal points and much more.

 About the Location